Lester Belding

-Lester Cort Belding (December 5, 1900 – May 27, 1965) was an American athlete and coach in football and track and field.
-He was the first football player from the University of Iowa to be named an All-American.
+Lester Cort Belding (December 5, 1900 – May 27, 1965) was an American athlete and coach in football, basketball, and track and field.
+He was the first football player from the University of Iowa to be named a consensus All-American.
 He was inducted into the National Association of Intercollegiate Athletics Hall of Fame in 1963.

 Early years

 A native of Mason City, Iowa, Belding was a star football player for Mason City High School from 1914 to 1917.

 University of Iowa

 Football

 Belding enrolled at the University of Iowa where he played football for legendary coach Howard Jones.
 He was a consensus Football All-American at the end position in 1919, the first player from the University of Iowa to receive the honor.
 Considered "one of the nation's premier collegiate pass catchers of his era," he played on the undefeated 1921 national championship team that outscored opponents 123–15 and included Gordon Locke, Aubrey Devine, Glenn Devine, and Duke Slater.
 He was also a three-time first-team All-Big Ten Conference selection.